jujumiago/living-civilization-framework/GOVERNANCE.md

 ## Principle 3: Transparency

-Decisions affecting communities should be understandable and reviewable where appropriate.
+Where appropriate and consistent with applicable laws, decisions affecting communities should be understandable and reviewable.

 Transparency supports: